China upbeat on U.S. trade talks, but South China Sea tensions weigh

 The two sides are trying to hammer out a deal ahead of the March 1 deadline when U.S. tariffs on $200 billion worth of Chinese imports are scheduled to increase to 25 percent from 10 percent.

-U.S. President Donald Trump said last week he did not plan to meet with Chinese President Xi Jinping before that deadline, dampening hopes that a trade pact could be reached quickly.
+Trump said last week he did not plan to meet with Chinese President Xi Jinping before that deadline, dampening hopes that a trade pact could be reached quickly.

-Escalating tensions between the United States and China have cost both countries billions of dollars and roiled global financial markets.
+Escalating tensions between the United States and China have cost both countries billions of dollars and disrupted global trade and business flows, roiling financial markets.

 The same day the latest talks began, two U.S. warships sailed near islands claimed by China in the disputed South China Sea, a U.S. official told Reuters.

-Hua said the ships entered the waters without China’s permission, and that China expressed firm opposition and dissatisfaction at the move.
+Hua said the ships entered the waters without China’s permission, and that Beijing expressed firm opposition and dissatisfaction at the move.

+China’s navy had tracked the vessels and warned them to leave, Hua said, accusing Washington of provocation and of harming China’s sovereignty.

+Asked if the ships’ passage would impact trade talks, Hua said that “a series of U.S. tricks” showed what Washington was thinking.
+But Hua added that China believed resolving trade frictions through dialogue was in the interests of both countries’ people, and of global economic growth.

-China claims a large part of the South China Sea, and has build artificial islands and air bases there, prompting concern around the region and in Washington.
+China claims a large part of the South China Sea, and has built artificial islands and air bases there, prompting concern around the region and in Washington.

 Reporting by Michael Martina and Ben Blanchard; Editing by Simon Cameron-Moore & Kim Coghill